filakhtov/gentoo-use-docs/dev-util/ninja.md

 The flag should normally be disabled as it is only useful for the Gentoo team, testers or developers.

-### vim-syntax
-Install a `/usr/share/vim/vimfiles/syntax/ninja-<VERSION>.vim` and a `/usr/share/vim/vimfiles/ftdetect/ninja-<VERSION>.vim` files.
-Enable a syntax highlighting for `.ninja` files for the Vim editor.

-It is safe to disable this flag, unless there is a need to edit Ninja files using Vim.

 ### zsh-completion
 Install a `_ninja` ZSH script into a `/usr/share/zsh/site-functions` directory.
 Enable a ZSH completion support for the `ninja` command.